 I make lots of meatballs.
 I find them delightful!
 Little morsels of meaty goodness that the kids love and the adults don’t object to.
 Plus, ground beef is very affordable.
 Even grass-fed ground beef.

 As a result, I have lots of meatball recipes on this blog (these cheese stuffed meatballs, for example, are awesome).
-But this recipe for spicy meatballs is definitely one of the best.
+But this recipe is definitely one of the best.

 Boldly flavored spicy meatballs